v2fly/v2fly-github-io/docs/en_US/config/protocols/vmess.md

 :::tip
 `auto` is recommended as it will allow the client to automatically switch to new, suitable algorithms for future versions of VMESS.

-The `"none"` pseudo-encryption algorithm only calculates and verifies the checksum data of the data packet.
-As the authentication checksum algorithm does not have hardware support, on some platforms the speed may even be slower than `"aes-128-gcm"` encryption method due to CPU-based hardware acceleration.
+The `"none"` pseudo-algorithm only calculates and verifies the checksum data of the data packet.
+As the authentication checksum algorithm does not have hardware support, on some platforms the speed may even be slower than `"aes-128-gcm"` due to not having CPU-based hardware acceleration.

-The `"zero"` pseudo-encryption algorithm does not encrypt messages nor calculate checksum data, so in theory it may be faster than any other algorithms.
-Actual speed may be affected by environmental factors.
+The `"zero"` pseudo-algorithm does not encrypt messages nor calculate checksum data, so in theory it may be faster than any other algorithms.
+Actual speed may vary depending on environmental factors.

 It is not recommended to use the `"none"` or `"zero"` pseudo-encryption algorithms without first enabling TLS encryption on top and forcing certificate verification.
-If you use a content delivery network, or other intermediate services that decrypt the TLS traffic to establish connections (such as Cloudflare), it is highly unrecommended to use the `"none"` or `"zero"` pseudo-encryption algorithms, as your provider will be able to view plaintext traffic.
+If you use a content delivery network, or other intermediate services that decrypt the TLS traffic to establish connections (such as Cloudflare), it is highly unrecommended to use the `"none"` or `"zero"` pseudo-algorithms, as your provider will be able to view plaintext traffic.

 Regardless of which encryption algorithm is being used, the VMess authentication headers will be protected by its own encryption and authentication protocol.
 :::